First published in The Strand Magazine (1933). Collected in:

 earth a fox’s den

 Battle Wood William built an abbey on the battlefield to commemorate his victory.
-The ruins still stand in the village of Battle in Sussex.
+Its partially ruined remains still stand in the small town of Battle in East Sussex.

 Domesday Book a survey ordered by William in 1086 of all landholdings in England, for taxation